Call Us: 855-791-0130

 So you’ve got a trailer and a hitch.
 What other trailer accessories do you need before you’re ready to tow?
 Well, you don’t want to tow anything without a brake controller.
 Trust us on this one.

 Simply put, a brake controller supplies power from the tow vehicle directly to the trailer’s brakes.
-No matter whether you’re towing a heavy piece of equipment or a small trailer to help your kids move to college, brake controllers are available with a wide variety of options and functions to fit any of your towing needs.
+Regardless of whether you’re towing a heavy piece of equipment or a small trailer to help your kids move to college, brake controllers are available with a wide variety of options and functions to fit any of your towing needs.
+With respected names such as Curt Manufacturing and Tekonsha, you can't go wrong!
+Have any questions about our brake controllers?
+Call us at 855-791-0130.

 Compatible to your vehicle.
 These brake controller kits takes the guess work out of installation.
 Our experts have paired the brake controller with the matching wiring that will directly plug into your vehicle.
 No splicing required!